-NPAC SMS issues M-CREATE response.

 NPAC SMS returns M-ACTION reply.
 This either reflects a success or failure and reasons for the failure.

 If the action was successful, the NPAC SMS issues, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the old service provider SOA notifying them of the updates.